 Hamdi v.
 Rumsfeld (2004)

-Jose Padilla, who has been held as an enemy combatant by the United States for the last three years, was indicted last week on conspiracy charges.
-Last year, the Supreme Court ruled on a case involving enemy combatants, Hamdi v.
+Ten years ago, the Supreme Court ruled on a case involving enemy combatants, Hamdi v.
 Rumsfeld (2004).
-In this month’s eLesson, students will explore this landmark case on the rights of the accused.
+In this eLesson, students will explore this landmark case on the rights of the accused.

 Hamdi was kept in prison without access to a lawyer or the courts.
 His father filed a habeas petition in court (a petition asking a court to decide if someone’s imprisonment is legal), asking that his son be allowed to meet with a public defender.
 He claimed the government was denying Hamdi his Fifth Amendment right to due process.